Comforters like everything else, of course, wear over time.

 And if you have a down alternative comforter that’s in need of repair, you can follow this guide as well, just use down alternative fill instead of goose down.

 Let’s get started.
-First let’s figure out how much, and what type of down fill that you’ll need to buy.
+First, let’s figure out how much, and what type of down fill you’ll need to buy.

 How much down do you need?

-The replacement down is sold in batches ranging from 1/4 of a pound to 10 pound bags.
+Replacement down is sold in batches ranging from 1/4 of a pound, for example, to 10-pound bags.
 For most comforters, 1/4 pound is enough to fill 4 individual boxes on your comforter.

 What are those boxes?

-Comforters are sewn like this to prevent all of the down from clumping up.
+Comforters are sewn like this to prevent the goose down from clumping up.
 The box stitching keeps the down evenly distributed.

 So how much will you need?
 There are two ways to figure it out.